JeffKoMS/mslearn-azure-developer-create/python/real-time-voice/README.md

 * Deploy one of the "realtime" models in AI Foundry.
 * Create `.env` file in project root and add required variables
 * Deploy containerized app to Azure, or run locally
+* Installation of the Azure CLI if running locally, it is included in the Cloud Shell.

 ## Environment Variables